PerfectlySoft/PerfectDocs/guide/HadoopYARNResourceManager.md

 # PerfectHadoop: YARN Resource Manager

-This project provides a Swift wrapper of YARN Node Manager REST API:
+This project provides a Swift wrapper of YARN Resource Manager REST API:

 - `YARNResourceManager()`: access to cluster information of YARN, including cluster and its metrics, scheduler, application submit, etc.